Should you pay an inflated entrance fee to a tourist area?

 Good question.
 And one that’s got a hideous amount of answers.
 Basically the funding is coming from many different areas from government to private sector to overseas development funds.
 It all depends on the site, its background and who is involved.

 A prime example of restoration through tourism funds comes from the Bhaktapur pricing structure whereby 1000 rupees goes towards the heritage sites restoration scheme.
-(500 rupees is meant to be going from the new Kathmandu Durbar square pricing scheme into its restoration).
+In Kathmandu 500 rupees is meant to be going from the new Kathmandu Durbar square pricing scheme into its restoration.

-I now just have to wonder where the other 500 and 250 rupees per tourist are going if not for restoration?
+One just has to wonder where the other 500 rupees per tourist isgoing if not for restoration?
 Ah yes, “administration”

 The problem is there’s little documentation about these projects.
 You are simply asked to pay an increased fee with no indication on where the money is going.